How To Make Money

 In this particular case, either the sportsbook pays out $90,909.09 to the Packers bettors or the Cardinals backers – depending who wins the game – and then they keep the $100,000 lost on the other side.
 That juice – or commission – is how the sportsbook wins money.

-So now you’re thinking to yourself: how does the sports bettor attract equal money on each side?
-The answer is that it’s simply supply and demand.
+Sportsbooks often move lines up until the start of the game to manage their risk.
 If the sportsbook sees lots of money coming in on the Cardinals at -2.5, that indicates that bettors feel there is value there.
-To respond to that demand, the sports bet will raise the price on the Cardinals, moving the line to +3 or +3.5.
+To respond to that demand, the sportsbook will raise the price on the Cardinals, moving the line to +3 or +3.5.
 At this point, bettors might reevaluate and think ‘hey, there’s actually value on the Packers now’ and bet on that side.
 As the money comes in on the Packers, the line will adjust accordingly.
 As a result, betting lines are similar to a stock price that fluctuates and the key is for the bettor to find a line that splits the action.

 So What’s The Big Deal With Middling?